spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 * Outgoing internet connectivity either direct or via proxy.

-* Whitelist the sites and repositories mentioned in the [proxy whitelist](/clusters#proxywhitelists) document.
+* Whitelist the sites and repositories listed in the [proxy whitelist](/clusters#proxywhitelists) guide.

-* For bare metal edge hosts, a bootable USB drive or [Palette eXtended Kubernetes Edge](/glossary-all#paletteextendedkubernetesedge(pxk-e)) preboot execution environment (PXE) setup to boot devices using the Palette Edge Distribution Installer image.
+* To install the Palette Edge Distribution Installer image on bare metal edge hosts, use a bootable USB drive or [Palette eXtended Kubernetes Edge](/glossary-all#paletteextendedkubernetesedge(pxk-e)) preboot execution environment (PXE) that is set up to boot devices.

 <InfoBox>